DataDog/integrations-core/weaviate/README.md

 msgbox_info inside overview Coming soon: This integration is included in the upcoming 7.47.0 release of the Datadog Agent.
 </div>

+No DIVs: Coming soon: This integration is included in the upcoming 7.47.0 release of the Datadog Agent.

 This check monitors [Weaviate][1] through the Datadog Agent.
 For more information, see [Weaviate monitoring][10].

 ## Setup